-Where the School is relying on consent as a means to process personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).
+Where the school is relying on consent as a means to process personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).
+Examples where we do rely on consent are certain types of uses of images and certain types of fundraising activity.
+Please be aware however that the school may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.

-Please be aware however that the School may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.
-That reason will usually have been asserted under this Notice, or may otherwise exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership of an organisation such as an alumni or parents' association has been requested).
+That reason will usually have been asserted under this Privacy Notice, or may otherwise exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership of an organisation such as an alumni or parents' association has been requested).